emerson-escolar/TDAPatents/README.md

 # Setup

-Two options: install into your local python environment, or using a single-file executable.
-Note: the single-file executable, while simpler to setup, may run slower, and may possibly not work on your system.

-1. OPTION 1: Install the scripts in your local python environment (or virtual environment).
+Install the scripts in your local python environment (or virtual environment).
 For this, installation of additional python modules is needed.

    1. Download the repository either from [Releases](https://github.com/emerson-escolar/TDAPatents/releases) or by cloning this repository.
 If you cloned the repository, do not forget to do `git submodule init` and `git submodule update` to get the submodules.